com-lihaoyi/scalasql/reference.md

 of operations ScalaSql supports and how these operations are translated into raw SQL to be sent to the database for execution.

+If browsing this on Github, you can open the `Outline` pane on the right to quickly browse through the headers, or use `Cmd-F` to search for specific SQL keywords to see how to generate them from Scala (e.g. try searching for `LEFT JOIN` or `WHEN`)

 Note that ScalaSql may generate different SQL in certain cases for different databases, due to differences in how each database parses SQL.
 These differences are typically minor, and as long as you use the right `Dialect` for your database